-The holiday season is a busy time for many of our customers.
+The holiday season can be a busy time.
 With all the festivities, you may find that your water use, and in turn water bill, goes up.

 We don’t want your water bill to be another thing you have to worry about this time of year.
-So here are some helpful tips on how you can save time and money this holiday season.
+Here are some helpful tips on how you can save time and money this holiday season.

 Sign Up for the Cleveland Water Web Portal